ihorsuniversalapps/TheSimplestPageIndicatorView/README.md

 ```
 ### Usage

-Insert code below to your layout xml file.
+Insert the code below to your layout xml file.

 ```xml
 <ua.in.iua.thesimplestpageindicator.TheSimplestPageIndicatorView